The Future is Low-Emission Businesses

 - Scope 3: Other indirect emissions occurring because of the activities of the organisation but generated from sources it does not own or control (eg, air travel, non-company vehicles, waste, freight, etc).

-Ensure you engage your team.
-This is really important as it helps employees understand the values the organisation upholds.
-It also offers them opportunities to share their knowledge and be part of solutions, and helps educate and mentor others on why this is important beyond just our businesses.
+The most important thing to remember with any sustainable initiative your business undertakes is to engage your team.
+This helps employees understand the values the organisation upholds.
+It also offers them opportunities to share their knowledge and be part of solutions, and helps educate and mentor others on why this is important beyond just our own businesses.

 Over the years, we have had changeovers in staff, but many have claimed that they learned a lot about environmental responsibility from working with Thankyou Payroll, and that it also helped them change behaviours at home.